Veer (2010 film): Plot

-In 1875, Veer Pratap Singh (Salman Khan) is a Pindari warrior and the son of the great Pindari warrior, Prithvi Singh (Mithun Chakraborty), who was known for his great battles for his people.
-The Pindaris have a long feud with Gyanendra Singh (Jackie Shroff), the king of the Rajasthani Kingdom of Madhavgarh.
+In 1875, Veer Pratap Singh (Salman Khan) is a Pindari warrior and the son of the great Pindari warrior Prithvi Singh (Mithun Chakraborty), who was known for his great battles for his people.
+The Pindaris have a longstanding feud with Gyanendra Singh (Jackie Shroff), the king of the Rajasthani Kingdom of Madhavgarh.
 The king had allied with the British and massacred several thousand Pindaris, leading to years of war and unrest.
 Along the way, Veer encounters Princess Yashodhara (Zareen Khan), the daughter of Gyanendra Singh, and is mesmerised by her beauty.

 As the Pindaris are illiterate with little knowledge of the world outside their country, Veer and his younger brother, Punya Singh (Sohail Khan), are sent to complete their education at a college in London.
-Although the college had several class and racial distinctions, Veer and his brother managed to use their time to learn the ways of the British.
+Although the college has several classes and racial distinctions, Veer and his brother use their time to learn the ways of the British.
 He also manages to get close to Yashodhara, who is also a student at the college with her older brother, Crown Prince Gajendra (Puru Raaj Kumar).
-A few months before the completion of their education, Yashodhara’s brother, who has been planning to quell the Pindari revolution, discovers Veer and Punya’s true identity.
+A few months before the completion of their education, Yashodhara's brother, who has been planning to quell the Pindari revolution, discovers Veer and Punya's true identity.
 As Veer runs in to save his brother enraged and kill Gajendra's men, Gajendra is killed by Veer.
-A heartbroken Yashodhara asks Veer to never see her again and to not step foot in Madhavgarh.
+A heartbroken Yashodhara asks Veer never to see her again and not to set foot in Madhavgarh.

-On their return to India, Yashodhara is crowned the Crown Princess of Madhavgarh but is unable to forget Veer despite them being on opposing sides of the war.
-Gyanendra, who is still reeling from Gajendra’s death, vows to avenge his son.
-Veer, on the other hand, receives permission from his parents to take Yashodhara as his wife.
-However, he finds opposition from the King of Madhavgarh, Gyanendra Singh, who sees Veer as a threat to Madhavgarh and his rule and orders for Veer to be killed.
-Veer and Punya, along with their supporters, make a plan to infiltrate Madhavgarh, while Singh makes an alliance with the British Governor of Rajasthan, James Fraser (Tim James Lawrence), saying that Madhavgarh will support the British in crushing the Pindari movement and eliminating Veer.
+On their return to India, Yashodhara is crowned the Crown Princess of Madhavgarh, but is unable to forget Veer despite them being on opposing sides of the war.
+Gyanendra, who is still reeling from Gajendra's death, vows to avenge his son.
+Veer, on the other hand, receives his parents' permission to marry Yashodhara.
+However, he faces opposition from Gyanendra, who sees Veer as a threat to Madhavgarh and his rule and orders Veer to be killed.
+Veer and Punya, along with their supporters, devise a plan to infiltrate Madhavgarh, while Gyanendra allies with the British Governor of Rajasthan, James Fraser (Tim James Lawrence), saying that Madhavgarh will support the British in crushing the Pindari movement and eliminating Veer.

-After Veer promises his father that he will destroy Singh, he gatecrashes Yashodhara's Swayamvara.
-As he takes the princess away from the fort, Gyanendra Singh sees a vast army of Pindaris surrounding his fort.
-He asks the British to help him, but they refuse and are trapped as well, and so they make the Pindaris their ally in a bid to escape from Madhavgarh.
-Before the British leave, a battle follows in which Governor Fraser and Gyanendra Singh are killed.
-Wounded from a gunshot, Veer dies in the arms of his father.
+After Veer promises his father that he will destroy Gyanendra, he gatecrashes Yashodhara's Swayamvara.
+As he takes the princess away from the fort, Gyanendra sees a vast army of Pindaris surrounding his fort.
+He asks the British to help him, but they refuse and are trapped as well.
+They make the Pindaris their ally in a bid to escape from Madhavgarh.
+Before the British leave, a battle follows in which Fraser and Gyanendra are killed.
+Wounded from a gunshot, Veer dies in his father's arms.
 Years later, Veer's son "Veera" (Salman Khan) and Prithvi have a friendly brawl as credits roll.